antonioleal/qt6-slackbuilds-generator/README.md

 # Qt6 SlackBuilds Generator

 This program generates a set of SlackBuilds that build Qt6 as separate modules allowing you to have smaller and more controlled Qt6 builds.
 This is particularly useful if you have a slow computer or need just a small subset on Qt.
-In any case the remaining packages can be build later as needed.
+You build the packages as needed by your programs, and don't/shouldn't need to build all at once.

 These packages depend on *cmake-opt* available at SlackBuils.org.
 Install it before continuing below.